ABR’s Time Series Processor AI Chip Named CES 2023 Innovation Awards Honouree

 Read the article

-Intelligence for real world applications
+Intelligence for

 Using Applied Brain Research's innovative hardware and software, deploy cloud-like machine learning capabilities locally to any edge device for application in smart-enabled products.